thirumurthis/Learnings/istio/istio_kind_gateway_api_blog.md

 - Create Kind cluster named istio-dev with below configuration
 - Few ports exposed in the configuration
-  - hostPort 9001 and 9002 used to access the Prometheus and Grafana
+  - Port 9001 and 9002 used to access the Prometheus and Grafana
   - 8180 exposed to access the gateway from the host machine.
 Note, once the Gateway service is created it has to be edited to configure the port.

 #### Kind configuration